openemr/openemr/contrib/util/docker/README.md

 - http://localhost:8091 (with Nginx and PHP-FPM 7.0)
 - http://localhost:8092 (with Nginx and PHP-FPM 7.1)
 - http://localhost:8093 (with Nginx and PHP-FPM 7.2)
+- http://localhost:8094 (with Nginx and PHP-FPM 7.3)
-- http://localhost:8094 (with Nginx and PHP-FPM 5.6 with redis)
+- http://localhost:8095 (with Nginx and PHP-FPM 5.6 with redis)
-- http://localhost:8095 (with Nginx and PHP-FPM 7.0 with redis)
+- http://localhost:8096 (with Nginx and PHP-FPM 7.0 with redis)
-- http://localhost:8096 (with Nginx and PHP-FPM 7.1 with redis)
+- http://localhost:8097 (with Nginx and PHP-FPM 7.1 with redis)
-- http://localhost:8097 (with Nginx and PHP-FPM 7.2 with redis)
+- http://localhost:8098 (with Nginx and PHP-FPM 7.2 with redis)
+- http://localhost:8099 (with Nginx and PHP-FPM 7.3 with redis)
 - https://localhost:9080 with SSL (with Apache and PHP 7.1)
 - https://localhost:9081 with SSL (with Apache and PHP 7.2)
 - https://localhost:9082 with SSL (with Apache and PHP 7.1 with redis)